 The Sikorsky BLACK HAWK helicopter cockpit program involves the manufacture of cockpits including the installation of all wiring harnesses, hydraulic assemblies, control pedals and sticks, seat tracks, pneumatic lines, and the composite structure that holds the windscreen for most models of the BLACK HAWK helicopter.
-Orders placed to date for the program total 800 cockpits.
-The total potential value of this program is at least \$350 million, with deliveries on current orders continuing through 2011.
-Through December 31, 2010, a total of 615 cockpits have been delivered under this contract.
-During 2010 we experienced production levels higher than those experienced in 2009, with deliveries of 177 cockpits in 2010 compared to 155 in 2009.
-We expect to deliver 150 to 155 cockpits in 2011.
+We are currently in the process of negotiating the next option under this program, which will allow us to continue to perform work under this program through 2017.
+Orders placed to date for the program will allow us to continue deliveries into 2012.